-ICRC launches CHF3 billion pandemic appeal
+Red Cross launches CHF3 billion pandemic appeal

 The International Red Cross and Red Crescent Movement has called for CHF3.1 billion ($3.2 billion) in extra funding to help vulnerable communities cope with the coronavirus pandemic.

+The joint appeal builds on an earlier one launched on 26 March 2020 and aims to "increase life-saving services and support to address both the immediate impacts of the pandemic and its long-lasting social and economic repercussions", a statement said on May 28external link.

-National Red Cross and Red Crescent societies are coordinating with the International Committee of the Red Cross (ICRC) to provide relief “at the intersection of the pandemic, armed conflict and violence”, the Geneva-based organisation said in a statementexternal link on Thursday.
+The International Committee of the Red Cross (ICRC) is working hand in hand with the Red Cross and Red Crescent Movement, "at the intersection of the pandemic, armed conflict and violence to ensure that we assist both now and beyond the pandemic's immediate effects to help families in the long-run," said ICRC Director-General Robert Mardiniexternal link.

 The money is needed to reinforce healthcare and sanitation, improve prison conditions, provide mental health support and help people bury victims of the pandemic.

 Front-line aid workers need to implement measures to control infections and detect people who have caught the disease, the ICRC added.